 Food is no different from fashion, architecture, or technology in that it is nearly impossible to stay on top of all the current trends.

-The advent of food and cooking television networks over the past 10 years has given rise to numerous self-proclaimed “foodies” who are very specific about what they consume, and this is the biggest change Jean-Marc has seen in the industry in the last five years.
+The advent of food and cooking television networks over the past 10 years has given rise to self-proclaimed “foodies” who are very specific about what they consume, and this is the biggest change Jean-Marc has seen in the industry in the last five years.

 It would seem keeping current has never been more important in the foodservice industry.
 Consider joining a food service organization or other professional group with a mission of helping food businesses succeed to help you keep your ear to the ground.

-Make sure your menu is cost efficient
+Make sure your menu is cost-efficient

 This may seem self-explanatory, but there is no faster way to put yourself out of business than by delivering amazing dishes that cost more to produce than what you are receiving from the client.
 Be sure to factor in all food preparation costs when deciding what you will put on your menu.